Checkout our nationally #1 Google ranked blog post about how to build a workplace safety program.

 There’s much more to learn about this subject, but this should give you a good idea of what health and safety controls consist of.
 Again, each of these controls are intended to help mitigate the risks associated with workplace health and safety hazards.

 In order to help employers manage health and safety issues, the Occupational Safety & Health Administration, or OSHA, has developed a series of Standards, each of which is designed to address most of the major hazards that exist in the workplace.
-For example, there’s a standard for fall hazards (Fall Protection), chemical hazards (Hazard Communication), noise hazards (Hearing Conservation), respiratory hazards (Respiratory Protection), forklifts (Powered Industrial Trucks) and even standards to address toxic metals like lead.
+For example, there’s a standard for fall hazards (Fall Protection), chemical hazards (Hazard Communication), noise hazards (Hearing Conservation), respiratory hazards (Respiratory Protection), forklifts (Powered Industrial Trucks), Control of Hazardous Energy (Lockout Tagout) and even standards to address toxic metals like lead.
 Each of these standards contain and specify various controls which are intended to help mitigate specific health or safety hazards.

 Think of OSHA compliance as a “prevention program” which mandates that impacted employers manage these standards, and their associated controls, to help prevent workplace injuries and illnesses.